 The residential programme is currently located at Croscombe Barton, a former farmhouse set in the beautiful surroundings of the Exmoor National Park in North Devon.

 Apply to join the programme

-Potential applicants and referring agencies are invited to call Freedom Communities direct on 01598 753886 during office hours for further information and to ask any questions you may have.
+Potential applicants and referring agencies are invited to call the therapeutic community direct on 01598 753886 during office hours for further information and to ask any questions you may have.